1. Home

 Following a financial insolvency in 1893, the NY&NE underwent reorganization and briefly resumed operations as the New England Railroad.
 In 1898, it was leased to its rival, the New York, New Haven & Hartford Railroad.

-Meanwhile, a section near East Hartford and Manchester, Connecticut, is utilized for freight by the Connecticut Southern Railroad.
+• Meanwhile, a section near East Hartford and Manchester, Connecticut, continues to handle freight via short line Connecticut Southern Railroad.
 Finally, some sections have also been converted into trails.

 The formation of the NY&NE was emblematic of the fragmented state of early American railroading, where independent rail lines gradually coalesced into expansive networks.
 There were numerous small systems that formed the NY&NE either through merger or bankruptcy.